AWajid-S/AWS-Learning-Labs/assignment-1-vpc-networking/notes/learning-notes.md

-# Learning Notes – Assignment 1 (VPC & Networking)
+# Learning Notes – Project 1 (VPC & Networking)

 ## Overview

-This assignment helped me understand how AWS networking components work together in a real environment rather than just theory.
+This project helped me understand how AWS networking components work together in a real environment rather than just theory.

 I built a full VPC architecture from scratch and validated traffic flow between public and private resources.